AwesomeMc101/AwesomeMc101/README.md

 # Hi, I'm AwesomeMc101 👋

-I'm a 17 year old C++/Windows reverse engineer and AI developer from the US.
+I'm an 18 year old C++/Windows reverse engineer and AI developer from the US.
 My favorite topics to work on include finance, neural networks, reverse engineering, and win32.
 Owner of Tensora Softworks @ tensora.xyz.